Accenture/mercury/extensions/distributed-tracer/README.md

 ## Sample raw trace metrics

-The following is a sample output when the browser hits the "hello.world" service provided by a python microservices.
+The following is a sample output when the browser hits the "hello.world" service provided by a python service.
-The trace shows that the event passes through 3 services: "hello.world" at the language-connector,
-"hello.world" service in python script and "async.http.response" by the rest-automation system.
+The trace shows that the event passes through 3 services: "hello.world" at the language-connector, "hello.world" service in python script and "async.http.response" by the rest-automation system.

 ```